The Employment Law Review: Mexico

 iv Background checks

 It is not easy to terminate an employment relationship in Mexico owing to the principle of 'employment stability' governing employment relationships.
-This principle shall be understood to mean that no employment relationship can be terminated at an employer's will unless it is for one of the causes for termination foreseen in Article 47 of the FLL.
-Regardless of these causes, the contracts of employees with more than 20 years of seniority can only be terminated when the causes are particularly serious (although the FLL does not provide what can be classed as serious), or when they have repeatedly violated their obligations or committed different violations.
+This principle shall be understood to mean that no employment relationship can be terminated at the will of an employer unless it is for one of the causes for termination foreseen in Article 47 of the FLL.
+Regardless of these causes, the contracts of employees with more than 20 years of servicee can only be terminated when the causes are particularly serious (although the FLL does not provide what can be classed as serious), or when employees have repeatedly violated their obligations or committed different violations.

-There is also cause for termination in respect of trusted employees,4 particularly when the employee commits any act that leads to the employer losing confidence or trust in him or her.
-Notwithstanding the foregoing, it is typically that employers link a loss of trust with any other cause or causes in the terms of Article 47 of the FLL.
+There is also cause for termination in respect of trusted employees,4 particularly when an employee commits any act that leads to the employer losing confidence or trust in him or her.
+Notwithstanding the foregoing, typically, employers will link a loss of trust with any other cause or causes in the terms of Article 47 of the FLL.

-Before the amendments to the FLL published on 1 May 2019, when lawfully terminating an employee's contract under a statutory cause, the employer would provide him or her with a written notice stating the cause, or causes, for termination and the dates on which the actions took place, or file it with the corresponding labour boards within five days of the termination date for said authority to deliver it to the employee.
-In this case, the employer has the burden of proof regarding the causes for termination stated in the corresponding notice; however, with the amendments to the law, the obligation to provide written notice will no longer be applicable, since it will be sufficient that the employer proves before the labour authorities that it terminated the employment relationship for a statutory cause, under the terms of the FLL.
+Before the amendments to the FLL published on 1 May 2019, when lawfully terminating an employee's contract under a statutory cause, the employer would provide him or her with a written notice stating the cause, or causes, for termination and the dates on which the actions took place, or file it with the corresponding labour boards within five days of the termination date for that authority to deliver it to the employee.
+In this case, the burden of proof is on the employer regarding the causes for termination stated in the corresponding notice; however, with the amendments to the law, the obligation to provide a written notice will no longer be applicable, since it will be sufficient that the employer proves before the labour authorities that it terminated the employment relationship for a statutory cause, under the terms of the FLL.

-When terminating an employee's contract with sufficient cause, the employer has to pay only the accrued salaries, benefits and seniority premium.5 If the employer fails to prove the causes for termination or the delivery of the termination notice to the employee, the termination shall be deemed unjustified as a matter of law regardless of the cause, and the employer must reinstate the employee in his or her role or tender severance pay, which shall consist of: three months of daily integrated salary,6 20 days of daily integrated salary for each complete year of service, a seniority premium, and accrued salaries and benefits owed to the employee, such as vacations, vacation premium, Christmas bonus, among others (such as a saving fund, food allowance, gas allowance, punctuality bonus, attendance bonus).
+When terminating an employee's contract with sufficient cause, the employer has to pay only the accrued salaries, benefits and seniority premium.5 If the employer fails to prove the causes for termination or taht the termination notice has been delivered to the employee, the termination shall be deemed unjustified as a matter of law regardless of the cause, and the employer must reinstate the employee in his or her role or tender severance pay, which shall consist of (1) three months' daily integrated salary,6 (2) 20 days' daily integrated salary for each complete year of service, (3) a seniority premium, and (4) accrued salaries and benefits owed to the employee, such as vacations, vacation premium, Christmas bonus, among others (such as a saving fund, food allowance, gas allowance, punctuality bonus, attendance bonus).

 As proving the causes for termination and the delivery of the termination notice is difficult, it has become common practice for employers to negotiate settlements with their employees, which can be documented by either: